Deepan-Karmakar/p5.js-tutorial/Loading-external-files:-AJAX,-XML,-JSON.md

 ##XML

 [XML](https://en.wikipedia.org/wiki/XML) (Extensible Markup Language) is another popular format for providing machine readable data to and from web services.
+XML is made up of tags, similar to HTML, but unlike HTML, there are no predefined tags (like h1, p, html, etc), instead you make up your own.

 ```xml
 <breakfast_menu>